-ART BASIC Illinois State Code: 05154A000
+ART BASIC

-Credit: 0.5 Length: semester Open to Grade(s): General Studies students 9-10 Prerequisite: Permission of General Studies Coordinator and/ or Art Teacher
+Prerequisite: Permission of General Studies Coordinator and/

+or Art Teacher

 This course is designed to help students develop basic art skills.
 Students will study famous artist and explore different forms of art on appropriate levels.
-They will study about the elements and principles of design and apply these through a variety of drawing, painting and other projects.
+They will study about the elements and principles of design and apply these through a variety of drawing, painting and other projects..

-3-D Design
+3-D DESIGN

+ILLINOIS STATE CODE: 05158A000

 Credit: 0.5 Length: semester

-Open to Grad e(s): 9-12
+Open to Grade(s): 9-12

-Prerequi isite: None
+Prerequisite: None